Spring Garden Revival

 Cohasset Building Department Requirements for Grading Permits & Site Plan Approvals

-Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
+Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet, though thresholds may vary.
 Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
-Zoning compliance is verified for setbacks, maximum slopes (33% or 3:1), and impervious surface limits, with coordination required for HOA guidelines.
-Inspections include as-built surveys, compaction testing, irrigation system functionality, and issuance of a certificate of completion.
+Zoning compliance is critical, including maintenance of setbacks, maximum slope ratios of 3:1 (33%), and impervious surface coverage limits.
+Homeowner association (HOA) coordination may also be necessary.
+Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion.

 41 Highland Avenue, Cohasset, MA 02025